rmjarvis/TreeCorr/README.md

 files.

-Using the python module
+Using the Python module
 -----------------------

-The same functionality can be achieved from within python using a python dict for the configuration parameters:
+The same functionality can be achieved from within Python using a Python dict for the configuration parameters:

     >>> import treecorr